wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. I don't get why bit 21 - 23 are used to generage the hash function, since bit 21 is the highest offset bit of a 4MB page (22 bit offsets, from bit 0 to bit 21).
+In this case, the upper and lower half of the page will have different hash mappings from size class to partition (and also the opposite).
+In this case, it is unlikely but still possible that a hit will be signaled (as long as the index bits coincide for different size class index extraction schemes, even if the size class is wrong), and the page is classified into the wrong size class.
+The offset extraction mask will also be wrong, leading to incorrect translation.

 This technical report proposes a noval TLB design, skewed associative TLB, in order to support multiple page sizes with a unified TLB.
 MMU nowadays support multiple granularities of page mapping, with page sizes ranging from a few KBs to a few GBs.
 This introduces the problem of correctly finding the translation entry given a virtual address, since the